Project Based Learning

 Ask: Students were asked to think about what simple machines already exist in playground equipment today.
 They were challenged to design equipment that would be functional, enjoyable, and affordable.

 Research: They researched playground equipment from all over the world.
-As religion is a crucial element to Mount Carmel Academy's STEAM-based learning, students were also reminded to respect the dignity of all humans and research ADA requirements for inclusive and accessible equipment for children with disabilities.
+As religion is a crucial element to Mount Carmel Academy's STREAM-based learning, students were also reminded to respect the dignity of all humans and research ADA requirements for inclusive and accessible equipment for children with disabilities.

 Imagine: They began thinking about their own playground equipment, focusing on how to incorporate a simple machine and how to make it accessible to all children.